animina-dating/animina/README.md

 # Animina Dating Platform

-Animina is a web based dating platfrom.
+Animina is a web based dating platform.
 It is initially targeted at the German market.
 In case you have a question do not hesitate to contact Stefan Wintermeyer <sw@wintermeyer-consulting.de>